donvonhill/mac_move_mouse/README.txt

-Use python to move with mouse on macbook.
+Use python to move, click with mouse any platform.